-The county-scale map represents the final phase of surficial mapping in conjunction with NRCS and Iowa Cooperative Soil Survey county updates in Bremer County.
-The Bremer County map covers an area from 42° 37' 30" to 42° 55' 30" N latitude and 92° 34' 30" to 92° 03' 30" W longitude.
-The mapping area is wholly concentrated on the Iowan Erosion Surface Landform Region.
+The quadrangle-scale map represents the first phase of surficial mapping in conjunction with NRCS and the Iowa Cooperative Soil Survey county updates in Worth County.
+The Manly 7.5'Quadrangle map covers an area from 43° 15' to 43° 22' 30" N latitude and 93° 15' to 93° 07' 30" W longitude.
+The mapping area is wholly concentrated on the Iowan Erosion Surface (IES) Landform Region.
 The region has been subjected to periods of multiple Quaternary glaciations and subaerial erosion.
 Episodic erosion during the last 500,000 years has led to the destruction of pre-existing glacial landforms associated with Pre-Illinoian glaciations.
-Generally speaking, the map area consists of unnamed loamy sediments (Iowan Surface materials) of variable thickness overlying Pre-Illinoian glacial sediments or shallow rock.
+Generally speaking, the map area consists of unnamed loamy sediments (Iowan Surface materials) of variable thickness overlying Wisconsin-age Sheldon Creek Fm. glacial sediments and/or Pre-Illinoian-age glacial sediments or shallow rock.
 These deposits are regionally extensive.
-Significant areas of bedrock outcrop or areas with less than 15 feet of loamy material over rock are present, especially in the southwestern portion of the county, and pose a significant threat to local groundwater protection.
-Previous surficial geologic mapping completed as part of the STATEMAP program includes Surficial Geology of the Bremer (Iowa) 7.5" Quadrangle (Tassier-Surine et al., 2007) and Surficial Geology of the Shell Rock 7.5' Quadrangle, Butler, Black Hawk and Bremer counties (Tassier-Surine et al., 2009).
+Significant areas of bedrock outcrop or areas with less than 15 feet of loamy material over rock are present, especially in the eastern portion of the map area along the Shell Rock River and portions of Beaver Creek, and pose a significant threat to local groundwater protection.
+There is no previous surficial geologic mapping completed as part of the STATEMAP program in this map area.
 The only other regional surficial map of the area consists of the Des Moines 4° x 6° Quadrangle at a scale of 1:1,000,000 (Hallberg et al., 1991).